MANGROVE AND THE BENEFITS

 Today, many poor people who live in and around Mangroves have no other option of income than to illegally cut the trees, burn them and sell the charcoal to industry.

-Mangrove serve the vital purpose of protection and providing food for the marine life.
+Mangrove serves the vital purpose of protection and providing food for marine life.
 They are therefore critical to the foundation of a complex marine food chain and for sustaining fisheries and many forms of bird and wildlife.

-– Planting and protecting mangroves reduces poverty by creating new livelihoods in disadvantaged communities.
+Communities also benefit no only from the increased populations of fish for themselves to eat but by planting and protecting mangroves reduces poverty by creating new livelihoods within disadvantaged communities.